The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

-We provide an analytical estimate for the critical viscosity in a KHI setup in \S\ref{sec:theoretical_estimate} (cf. equation~\ref{eqn:nu_crit}), based on the growth time of the KHI and the viscous time.
-Numerically, this critical viscosity is computed by measuring the growth or decay of the instability within 1$\tau_{\rm KH}$ (see appendix \ref{app:growth_KHI} for details).
+We provide an analytical estimate for the critical viscosity in a KHI setup in Sect. \ref{sec:theoretical_estimate} (see Eq.~\ref{eqn:nu_crit}, based on the growth time of the KHI and the viscous time.
+Numerically, this critical viscosity is computed by measuring the growth or decay of the instability within 1$\tau_{\rm KH}$ (see Appendix \ref{app:growth_KHI} for details).

-The analytical estimate presented in \S\ref{sec:theoretical_estimate} sets a criterion for the kinematic viscosity ($\nu$).
-However, in our simulations we use a constant dynamic viscosity ($\eta$) for both fluids.
+The analytical estimate presented in Sect. \ref{sec:theoretical_estimate} sets a criterion for the kinematic viscosity ($\nu$).
+However, in our simulations, we used a constant dynamic viscosity ($\eta$) for both fluids.
 In a multi-fluid system with different densities but the same $\eta$, each fluid will exhibit its own $\nu$.
 Therefore, to be able to compute the critical $\eta$ for our setup, it is necessary to define an appropriate average of these $\nu$ to find a general $\bar{\nu}$ of the whole system.
-Thus, for a system characterized by a single dynamic viscosity ($\eta$), two densities ($\rho_{\rm h}$ and $\rho_{\rm c}$), and consequently two different kinematic viscosities ($\nu_{\rm h}$ and $\nu_{\rm c}$), we define an averaged kinematic viscosity using the harmonic mean:
+Thus, for a system characterized by a single dynamic viscosity ($\eta$), two densities ($\rho_{\rm h}$ and $\rho_{\rm c}$), and consequently two different kinematic viscosities ($\nu_{\rm h}$ and $\nu_{\rm c}$), we define an averaged kinematic viscosity using the harmonic mean, namely,

-which is equivalent to a density weighted mean:
+which is equivalent to a density weighted mean,